|DSHOSPID - Data source hospital number

 In data year 2004, Massachusetts changed the format of the state-specific hospital identification numbers stored in DSHOSPID.
 For the 2004 HCUP data files, the new hospital identifiers were mapped back to the previous coding scheme.
 Beginning with 2005 data, the new hospital identifiers are retained.

 Minnesota assigned hospital identifers specifically for the HCUP data collection process.

 Beginning with data year 2020, Nebraska provided facility identifiers assigned by NHA.

 Prior to data year 2020, Nebraska assigned hospital identifiers based on peer groups developed by DATABANK.

 The New Jersey hospital provider identification numbers are preceded with "S" to indicate psychiatric units and "T" for rehabilitation units within the hospital.

 Beginning in 2008, New York suppressed the identifier for the hospital (DSHOSPID) on records with an indication of induced abortion.
-These records are retained with the DSHOSPID set to "BLNK".
+These records are retained in the HCUP files with the DSHOSPID set to "BLNK".
 New York identifies an indication of induced abortion by ICD-9-CM diagnosis or procedure code: